Ten Great Foreign-Language Films That Should Be In

 An amazing achievement, it remains far ahead of its time and Szabo’s

-greatest film, including some of the strongest, most vivid cinematography you will
+greatest film, including some of the strongest, most vivid cinematography you

-Janos Gonda that includes impressive (and impressive choices) of Classical
+by Janos Gonda that includes impressive (and impressive choices) of Classical

 pieces like nothing outside of Kubrick’s work.

-In an HD format, it would be almost impossible to turn away.
+On Blu-ray, it would be almost impossible to turn away.

 Made In U.S.A.
 (1966) – One of Jean-Luc Godard’s